Passionfruit possets

 Basketful of passionfruit.

-The fibre in our food, indigestible in the small intestine, is what the microbiome in the colon feeds on, producing a host of very important substances.
-The fetish of our modern society, insisting on having everything super-smooth and highly refined, is in large measure the cause of the "non-communicable" diseases that have overtaken our society.
+The fibre in our food, indigestible in the small intestine is what the microbiome in the colon feeds on, producing a host of very important substances that prevent inflammation.
+The fetish of our modern society, insisting on having everything super-smooth and highly refined is in large measure the cause of the "chronic degenerative diseases" that have overtaken society.

-They are far worse than infectious conditions like Covid but get none of the fanfare; they kill more slowly but far more effectively.
+These chronic inflammatory diseases are far worse than infectious conditions like Covid but get none of the fanfare; they kill more slowly but just as effectively, first swallowing up your life savings.

-It's a conscious and deliberate choice that we have made after studying Blue Zone longevity; if you too really want to live to a full and zestful old age, read up on those five parts of the world where ten times as many people reach the magical one-hundred.
+It's a conscious and deliberate choice that we have made after studying Blue Zone longevity.
+If you too really want to live to a full and zestful old age, read up on those five parts of the world where ten times as many people reach the magical one-hundred; with their marbles intact.

 They grow and eat much of their food.
 It is neither very sweet nor has the fibre been refined out[2].